-- a.
 When transporting goats and kids in crates, there must be sufficient space for all animals to stand, turn around and lie down comfortably.
-Hog-tying, where legs are bound together, sometimes to the head or horns is not an acceptable method of transporting or restraining goats and is prohibited. - b.
-Transportation by ship is prohibited.
+Hog-tying, where legs are bound together, sometimes to the head or horns is not an acceptable method of transporting or restraining goats and is prohibited.